-Colorado Revised Statutes § 6-1-105 makes it a crime for a person or entity to engage in deceptive sales or business practices.
-This category includes
+Colorado Revised Statutes § 6-1-105 makes it a crime to engage in deceptive sales or business practices such as

 - false advertising,